 - The leading trainer at the festival.

-Many horses are returning for another crack at the Cheltenham Festival this year.
-We often see previous winners heading up the ante post market.
-This years’ Gold Cup favourite, Al Boum Photo, was last year’s winner.
-Other horses that placed now feature prominently at the top of the favourites for the 2021 potential runners.
+Many horses are returning for another crack at the Cheltenham Festival in 2023, and we often see previous winners heading up the ante post market.
+One of the Gold Cup favourites, A Plus Tard, was last year’s winner.
+Meanwhile L’Homme Presse and Ahoy Senor, the top two from the 2022 Brown Advisory Novices’ Chase, now both feature prominently as favourites for 2023 Cheltenham Gold Cup.

 |Cheltenham Gold Cup Results||Gold Cup Winner||SP|